 The State Treasurer's Office

 The Vault

 The office of the State Treasurer, located on the west side of the Rotunda, contains a vault secured by a series of four doors and three time locks.
-The II-ton main vault door presented a stiff challenge to construction crews.
-Loaded onto conventional animal-drawn wagons, it sunk axle-deep.
+The ll-ton main vault door presented a stiff challenge to construction crews.
+The first attempt to move the vault door was by loading it onto animal-drawn wagons.
+Those wagons quickly sank axle-deep in the mud around the Capitol construction.
 Ultimately, a rail spur track was laid to the west side of the building to carry the door.
-It was then hoisted through a hole in the west wall, using blocks, tackle and a steam winch.
+It was then hoisted through a hole in the west wall, using blocks, tackle, and a steam winch.
 The vault holds only small amounts of cash, and its present function is mainly decorative and symbolic.

-Old Supreme Courtroom The Arkansas Supreme Court met in this room, located at the south end of the Capitol's second floor, from 1912 through 1958.
+Old Supreme Courtroom

+The Arkansas Supreme Court met in this room, located at the south end of the Capitol's second floor, from 1912 through 1958.
 In 1958, due to increased space needs, the Court moved to the new Justice Building located southwest of the Capitol.
-The former courtroom is now used for legislative committee meetings, lectures and press conferences.
+The former courtroom is now used for legislative committee meetings, lectures, and press conferences.